-Bergeron, 42, has been Tennessee head coach Dave Serrano's right-hand man for all eight of his seasons as head coach, including three at UC Irvine and four at Cal State Fullerton.
+Bergeron, 44, has been Tennessee head coach Dave Serrano’s right-hand man for all ten of his seasons as head coach, including three at UC Irvine and four at Cal State Fullerton.

-In his first year with the Vols, Bergeron oversaw the transformation of the UT offense into a system designed to put pressure on the opposing team's defense through aggression, situational hitting and capitalizing on mistakes.
+In his first two years with the Vols, Bergeron oversaw the transformation of the UT offense into a system designed to put pressure on the opposing team’s defense through aggression, situational hitting and capitalizing on mistakes.

-The effect was obvious as the team found ways to get on base any way it could, increasing its walk total by nine percent over the previous year to 187 and setting a school record by reaching base on a hit-by-pitch 92 times over the course of the season.
+The effect has been obvious as the team has found ways to get on base any way it could, increasing its walk total by 13 percent since his arrival, including 192 base on balls last season, and setting a school record by reaching base on a hit-by-pitch 92 times during the course of the 2012 season.

 In four seasons at Fullerton, the Titans saw their offensive output significantly increase, with their batting average jumping 60 points, up to .337 in 2010 (the second-highest mark in school history).
 CSF was a mainstay atop the Big West statistical rankings, ranking among the top three schools in the league in on-base percentage, slugging percentage, runs scored, sacrifices and stolen bases in all four of his seasons at Fullerton.

-Bergeron's "pressure" offense continues on the base paths where his three Titan squads have paced the Big West in each of the last four years with totals of 126, 125, 112 and 98.
+Bergeron’s “pressure” offense continues on the base paths where his four Titan squads paced the Big West in stolen bases with totals of 126, 125, 112 and 98.